 Dumbbells come in a variety of weight loads, starting as low as 1 pound all the way up to 65+ pounds, so you can pick the weight that's most appropriate for your fitness level.
 The wonderful benefit of using free weights in your fitness routine is their ability to recruit and challenge balance and strength in ways that stationary machines cannot.
 And because free weights encourage the use of stabilizer muscles, you're able to more effectively build strength and make power gains, making them ideal for athletes and sport conditioning.

 Adding free weights to traditional bodyweight exercises, such as squats, lunges, planks, and sit-ups, can be a great way to boost your overall fitness, challenge your core, and build fat burning muscle.
 It's really amazing how much you can do with just a pair of 5 and 10 pound dumbbells!

 They range from 2 to 25 pounds.
 And because they're designed to be thrown and take a good deal of impact they offer greater flexibility than traditional free weights and can be used in exercises from woodchops, sit-ups, and squat thrusts, to shoulder presses, plank holds and lunge tosses.

 The medicine ball is a great fitness tool to challenge your core, support healthy balance, eye-hand coordination, and boost overall muscular power.
 They're excellent for explosive strength movements as well as flexibility exercises... and let's face it, they're just plain fun!

 The Swiss ball makes a wonderfully versatile piece of fitness equipment if you have the room available to use and store it.
 The most common sizes are 55cm, 65cm, and 75cm.
 The size best for you is dependent on your height (see the chart of size recommendations below).

-You can use a Swiss ball as an office chair to support proper spine alignment, for conditioning exercises like planks, sit-ups, push-ups, hamstring curls, and wall squats.
-They work great in place of a weight bench and are excellent for your stretching routine.
+You can use a Swiss ball as an office chair to support proper spine alignment, for conditioning exercises like planks, sit-ups, push-ups, hamstring curls, and wall squats, and they're excellent to use in your stretching routine.